haraldng/omnipaxos/docs/src/project.md

 ## Bleeding Edge

-This tutorial is built off the `master` branch on GitHub and thus tends to be a bit ahead of what is available in a release.
+This tutorial is built off the `master` branch on github and thus tends to be a bit ahead of what is available in a release.
 If you would like to try out new features before they are released, you can add the following to your `Cargo.toml`:

 ```toml